Ich steig Raus | Eifelfüßler

 • Destination: Rheinbach stop

-Public transport tour: From Rheinbach on forest and field paths to the castle ruins on the Tomberg.
+Public transport route: From Rheinbach on forest and field paths to the castle ruins on the Tomberg.

-On the “Eifelfuß” plateau, secluded paths lead you past streams, castles, ponds and pools in the Rheinbach forest.
-After a picnic at the ruins of Tomburg Castle, you will experience a lasting sense of deceleration on your way along lonely forest and country roads between remote farmsteads.
+On the "Eifelfuß" plateau, you are led through cozy paths in the Rheinbach forest past streams, castles, ponds, and pools.
+After a picnic at the Tomburg castle ruins, your path takes you along lonely forest and country roads between remote farmsteads for lasting deceleration.

 Good to know